Persona movement report

 There are two sections that are affected by the date range selection: the Persona destinations chart and the Population size change table.

-Understanding persona destination
+Understand persona destination

-Dotdigital assigns a persona to a contact based on their RFM score, which appears on the left and right sides of the Persona destinations chart.
-Depending on how you set the date range, the chart shows how your contacts move between categories over time.
+We assign a persona to a contact based on their RFM score, which appears on the left and right sides of the Persona destinations chart.

 Reading the graph